-Individuals applying to the Psychiatry K12 Program should be at an early stage of their career.
-The K12 Program expects applicants to be postdoctoral level trainees or early junior faculty level trainees who plan to conduct, or are conducting, clinical research in drug abuse and addiction.
+Individuals applying to the K12 Program should be at an early stage of their career.
+The K12 Program expects applicants to be postdoctoral level trainees or early junior faculty level trainees who plan to conduct, or are conducting, clinical research in substance use and substance use disorder.

 The K12 award is not intended for individuals making mid-career changes into clinical research.

-At the time of application, you do not have to have a faculty appointment.
-However, if selected as a Psychiatry K12 Scholar, you will need a faculty appointment by the time you begin the program.
+At the time of application to the K12 Program, individuals do not have to have a faculty appointment.
+However, if selected as a K12 Scholar, a faculty appointment is required prior to beginning the program.

-Psychiatry K12 Scholars must be able to devote at least 75% professional effort to the program.
-All scholars are expected to participate in the program for a minimum of three years.
+K12 Scholars must devote at least 75% professional effort to the program.
+All appointments are for one year with the potential for additional years of funding with satisfactory progress.

 K12 scholars must have the support of two mentors.
-These mentors must be approved by the Program and must come from two different disciplines.
+These mentors must be approved by the Program.

-All applicants must be conducting clinical, translational research focused on drug abuse and addiction.
+All applicants must be conducting clinical, translational research focused on substance use and substance use disorder.
 Clinical research is defined as patient-oriented research, that is, research conducted with human subjects or on material of human origin such as tissues, specimens and cognitive phenomena, for which an investigator or colleague directly interacts with human subjects.
 Translation is defined by the National Center for Advancing Translational Sciences (NCATS) as the process of turning observations in the laboratory, clinic and community into interventions that improve the health of individual and the public – from diagnostics and therapeutics to medical procedures and behavioral changes.
 More information on the translational spectrum may be found on the NCATS website.

 Principal Investigator status